rmcanany/HousekeeperExternalPrograms/ReplaceOLELinks/Readme.md

 It's pretty general-purpose and you may be able to use it as-is.
 However, if you need to tweak things, feel free.
 It's open source after all.

-Edit the configuration file, program-settings.txt, to identify the OLE names and their block replacements, and template file that contains the blocks.
+Edit the configuration file, program_settings.txt, to identify the OLE names and their block replacements, and template file that contains the blocks.